WRITING STYLE: 3.5/5

 Another poem which moved me a lot was the one about technology and how it has changed us over time.

 Humans, who once revelled in the company of close family, friends, colleagues and even co-passengers are now denying themselves the pleasure of such companionship only because they now spend the same amount of time and effort on their gadgets.

 All episodes, be it in the form of a short story or a poem, have a story to tell, and each story has its own purpose and is unique in its own way.

 I liked the way Sarang has explored what is often neglected and undiscovered by other contemporary writers, and the beauty with which he expresses his heartfelt emotions about the most unwritten and unexpressed concepts.

 I also liked the book cover a lot; with the mystifying art on both the front and back pages and an equally mystifying title, the book is a sure shot crowd drawer.

 In the end, I wish the author a very best and sincerely hope to read many such works from him in future.

-PS: So how did you like this review?
+PS: So how did you like our review of Pendulum?
 Do comment by dropping a line below.